Specialisations / Electives

 The moment the first result of one the modules is known and registered in Oriris, the model specialisation/electives package chosen will be visible in your SVO.

-You will have to digitally fill out the Master specialisation/electives form and have it approved and signed by one of the graduation coordinators.
+You will have to digitally fill out the Master specialisation/electives form.
 Please find the forms on the right (CoSEM, EPA or MOT).
 Then you can send it digitally to the Board of Examiners for approval.
 After that, the approved form will be send to the student administration for registration of the modules chosen in your MSc programme.

 Please be aware that some faculties require compulsory enrolment in courses, check the digital study guide in time.
 For more information see: registration for courses.